 Professional practice

-As a complement to his commercial practice, Stephen practises in in public international law disputes before international and domestic courts and tribunals.
+As a complement to his commercial practice, Stephen practises in public international law disputes before international and domestic courts and tribunals and in investor–state disputes, including enforcement of and challenges to arbitral awards.

-- Crane Bank Ltd v DFCU Bank Ltd [2022] EWHC 1121 (Comm), [2021] EWHC 2364 (Comm): claim by a Ugandan bank alleging breach of trust and fiduciary duty by the Bank of Uganda and a conspiracy between it and the defendants, raising issues of foreign act of state (led by Ricky Diwan KC, instructed by Addleshaw Goddard LLP)
+• Crane Bank Ltd v DFCU Bank Ltd: Commercial Court claim by a Ugandan bank alleging breach of trust and fiduciary duty by the Bank of Uganda, raising issues of foreign act of state (led by Ricky Diwan KC, instructed by Addleshaw Goddard)

-- Advising on issues under the Trade and Cooperation Agreement between the United Kingdom and the European Union (instructed by the Foreign, Commonwealth, and Development Office)
+• a dispute under the Trade and Cooperation Agreement between the United Kingdom and the European Union (led by Hugh Mercer KC and Penelope Nevill, instructed by the FCDO)

-- Heathrow Airport Ltd v HM Treasury [2021] EWCA Civ 783: judicial review of the withdrawal of VAT-free schemes, alleging breaches of WTO law (one of The Lawyer’s ‘Top 20 cases of 2021’, led by Eleni Mitrophanous KC, Naina Patel, and Raj Desai, instructed by HMRC)
+• Heathrow Airport Ltd v HM Treasury [2021] STC 1203: Court of Appeal case alleging breaches of WTO law in the UK’s withdrawal of VAT-free retail schemes, and raising issues as to the courts’ ability to interpret unincorporated treaties (one of The Lawyer’s ‘Top 20 cases of 2021’) (led by Eleni Mitrophanous KC, instructed by HMRC)

 In 2020 Stephen was appointed to the Attorney General’s public international law C panel of counsel.
-In 2021 he was promoted to the London B panel.
+In 2021 he was promoted to the London B panel, having been appointed to the London C Panel in 2019.

-Before coming to the bar, Stephen was judicial assistant to Lord Kerr in the Supreme Court and Privy Council, and taught public international law at the University of Edinburgh and King’s College London.
+Before coming to the bar, Stephen was judicial assistant to Lord Kerr in the Supreme Court and Privy Council, and taught public international law at the University of Edinburgh and King’s College London, where he is currently a visiting lecturer in international investment arbitration.
 He studied law at Glasgow, Oxford, and Yale (as a Fulbright scholar and board member of the Yale Journal of International Law).
-He is also a practising advocate at the Scottish bar.

 Stephen is fluent in French and has a working knowledge of several other languages.